Good to know

 Need a ride - here is a BMX

-BMX is an orientation of cycling, which was originally inspired by motocross and has undergone various developments since its creation.
+BMX is a cycling discipline, which was originally inspired by motocross and has undergone various developments since its creation.
 However, the characteristic features have remained the same, such as the chunky frame made of aluminum or steel and the wide tires.

 All kinds of bikes in our BMX shop

 The materials and size of the BMX bike depends on the specific discipline for which it is used for.
 You can divide BMX sports into two main disciplines, for which you need slightly different types of bikes: BMX Racing and Freestyle BMX.
 In addition, a range of Mini BMX bikes, have emerged.
 The Mini and freestyle variations are meant for stunts in the streets or skate park, not for racing.
 The conventional BMX has existed for several years, the Mini is a relatively new type of BMX, aimed at children as well as adults, and some people already consider it as a collectible.

 BMX racing is a cycle sport, performed on race tracks, inspired by motocross.
 It is an individual, competitive sport.
 However, BMX aims at people of all ages, thus making it a popular family sport.